DonMVB/aws/AWS_Assoc_SAA_C02.md

 **S3 Intelligent Tiering** - Uses built-in ML/AI to determine the most cost-effective storage class and then automatically moves your data to the appropriate tier.
 It does this without operational overhead or performance impact.

 **S3 Glacier** - low-cost storage class for data archiving.
 This class is for pure storage purposes where retrieval isn’t needed often at all.
 Retrieval times range from minutes to hours.
-There are differing retrieval methods depending on how acceptable the default retrieval times are for you:
+There are differing retrieval methods depending on how acceptable the default retrieval times are for you.
+This option is set in the Tier parameter inside the job.

     Expedited: 1 - 5 minutes, but this option is the most expensive.
+If you bought provisioned capacity, it is used first when you request 'expedited'.
     Standard: 3 - 5 hours to restore.
     Bulk: 5 - 12 hours.
 This option has the lowest cost and is good for a large set of data.

 The Expedited duration listed above could possibly be longer during rare situations of unusually high demand across all of AWS.
 If it is absolutely critical to have quick access to your Glacier data under all circumstances, you must purchase *Provisioned Capacity*.
 Provisioned Capacity guarentees that Expedited retrievals always work within the time constraints of 1 to 5 minutes.
+Each unit of provisioned capacity provides 3+ expedited retrievals every 5 minutes, and up to 150 MB of throughput. (added 2/720211)

 **Glacier Vault** - There is a compliance focused version of Glacier called 'vault'.
 You set data retnion for X yrs.
 Once the Vault Lock poiicy is defined, it cannot be modified or removed after the initial 24-hour grace period, even by AWS (PPT - and somwhere else, but not ACG).